 Everyone’s situation is different and the same is true for you with how often you need to keep your projects and lists in check.
-The GTD book recommends starting with once a week which is a great idea for most of us.
-After working with some clients, I’ve also discovered that a weekly review too long of the time period because they’re so busy and have many daily things to deal with that they needed a daily review.
+The GTD book recommends starting once a week which is a great idea for most of us.
+After working with some clients, I’ve also discovered that a weekly review is too long of a time period because they’re so busy and have many daily things to deal with that they needed a daily review.
 Some even do it twice a day because their lives are that hectic.

 My recommendation is to start with once a week.
 If your life is so busy filled with lots of emails, meetings, requests, and daily new tasks you want to move to a daily review.
 Most of our clients find that doing it towards the end of the day helps them stay on top of everything.

 If you’re like me and you only need a weekly review, here’s how to make it consistent: schedule it on your calendar and make it a ritual.
 For me, this is every Sunday at 6 pm.
 For newbies, it might take 30-60 minutes to do a review but you’ll get faster at it the more you do it.

 Nowadays I can do mine in about 15-20 minutes.
 In fact, I have a very simple checklist that I follow in Evernote one of our recommended GTD apps so I know exactly what I need to do each time (and not rely on my memory and start wandering off doing other things).

 We have a podcast called The Productivity Show and we have an episode on the Top 5 Mistakes Most GTD Users Make.
 We go into more detail there too of other things you might be doing wrong and how to fix it.